tareknaous/visual-clustering/README.md

 Clustering is a popular approach to detect patterns in unlabeled data.
 Existing clustering methods typically treat samples in a dataset as points in a metric space and compute distances to group together similar points. **Visual Clustering** a  different way of clustering points in 2-dimensional space, inspired by how humans *"visually"* cluster data.
 The algorithm is based on trained neural networks that perform instance segmentation on plotted data.

-For more details, see the accompanying paper: ["Clustering Plotted Data by Image Segmentation"](https://arxiv.org/abs/2110.05187), arXiv preprint, and please use the citation below.
+For more details, see the accompanying paper: ["Clustering Plotted Data by Image Segmentation"](https://arxiv.org/abs/2110.05187), 2022 IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR), and please use the citation below.

 ```
 @article{naous2021clustering,
   title={Clustering Plotted Data by Image Segmentation},
   author={Naous, Tarek and Sarkar, Srinjay and Abid, Abubakar and Zou, James},
-  journal={arXiv preprint arXiv:2110.05187},
+  journal={2022 IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)},
-  year={2021}
+  year={2022}
 }
 ```